-Rhode Island differs from many states in that it has a single, statewide transit agency which directly receives and administers Section 5310, 5311, 5317, and 5339 program funds.
+Rhode Island differs from many states in that it has a single statewide transit agency which directly receives and administers Sections 5310, 5311, 5317, and 5339 program funds.
 In administering these programs, RIPTA is responsible for:

-- Planning for future transportation needs and fostering integration and coordination among diverse transportation providers. - Developing a program of work consistent with the priorities identified through LRTP, TIP, and Public Transit-Human Services Transportation Coordinated Planning processes. - Submitting an annual program of projects (POP) and grant applications to FTA. - Carrying out grant-funded projects and monitoring project activity. - Filing an NTD report each year for RIPTA, and, as applicable, each subrecipient. - Overseeing project audits and closeouts.
+- Planning for future transportation needs and fostering integration and coordination among diverse transportation providers.
+Rhode Island adopted its first Transit Master Plan in December 2020, which serves as the state's blueprint for future transit improvements including rural and other non-fixed route service. - Developing a program of work consistent with the priorities identified through the planning processes for Rhode Island's Long Range Transportation Plan (LRTP), which incorporates the above-mentioned Transit Master Plan; State Transportation Improvement Program (STIP); and Public Transit-Human Services Transportation Coordinated Plan (Coordinated Plan). - Submitting an annual Program of Projects (POP) and grant applications to FTA. - Carrying out grant-funded projects and monitoring project activity. - Filing a National Transit Database (NTD) report each year for RIPTA, and, as applicable, each subrecipient. - Overseeing project audits and closeouts.